 • goods sold in a returnable container.

-A merchant can opt out from indicating the price on each product.
-To do so, he must:
+Merchants can be exempt from indicating the price on each product.
+To do so, they must:

-• if it applies to food, the label must indicate the price of the product per unit of measure, for example per litre or kilogram, and any feature liable to influence its price or distinguish it from other goods of the same nature;
+• in the case of food products, the label must indicate the cost of the product per unit of measurement, such as per litre or kilogram, and any characteristics that could affect their price or distinguish them from other goods of the same nature.

-The price of the following products must always be labelled individually:
+The price of the following products must always be indicated individually, i.e., directly on each product for sale:

 • clothing;

-This applies even if the merchant has opted out from the individual labelling rule and uses an optical scanner.
+This rule applies even if the merchant is exempt from the individual price labelling rule and uses an optical scanner.

 Top of page